Single Flue Chimney Caps

 Single flue chimney caps are the easiest type to install.
 All models fit over your chimney flue and attach by tightening a few screws.
 ‘Clamp caps’ in stainless steel or copper install by turning just one screw that tightens a band around the flue.
 Ideal for do-it-yourselfers, these give you an easy and inexpensive way to keep rain and critters out of your chimney.

 Most chimney caps are all built with 3/4″ mesh.
 That is the size specified by code in almost all of America.
-In California and in a few localities in Nevada and Arizona, smaller 5/8″ mesh is required by code to prevent wildfires.
+In California and Oregon and in a few localities in Nevada and Arizona, smaller 5/8″ mesh is required by code to prevent wildfires.
 These are code compliant California and Oregon single flue chimney caps.

 Chimney Caps for Problem Fireplaces